sagiegurari/cargo-make/docs/_includes/content.md

 <a name="usage-plugins-defining-plugins"></a>
 ### Defining Plugins

-Plugins are defined under the plugin.impl namespace, for example:
+Plugins are defined under the plugin.impl prefix, for example:

 ```toml
 [plugins.impl.command-runner]